 How do I request an IEE?

-The first step is to write a letter to the IEP team case coordinator or school administrator stating that you disagree with the school district’s assessment and are requesting an IEE at public expense.
+A parent has the right to an IEE at public expense if the parent disagrees with an evaluation obtained by the district.
+The parent may submit this request either in writing or verbally to any district staff member.
 Although you may be asked to explain why you believe the assessment is inappropriate, you do not have to give any reasons for your disagreement.
 Also, the district may not use your refusal to explain your disagreement as an excuse for delaying their response to your request.

-As with every request you make regarding your child’s education, it should be in writing and you should keep a copy of the request letter for yourself.
+As with every request you make regarding your child’s education, it’s best to put it in writing and you should keep a copy of the request letter for yourself.
+If a request is made verbally, the school district must assist in documenting this request.

 - Disability Rights Michigan Sample Letters to request an IEE (page 9)